By Marilisa Jimenez Garcia, Ph.D.

-Given the various environmental injustices made apparent by U.S. governmental responses to Hurricane Maria relief, it is important to remember how the Puerto Rico has been used in the past as an experiemental site for chemicals, coal ash and other hazardous materials by U.S. agencies.
-This endearing book, written by Rafael Landron, tells the story of the island of Vieques, a miliary base for decades, from the persepctive of Beba, a manatee swimming off its shores.
-Beba witnesses test bombs and their consequences for her world and rallies other marine life in an attempt to defend the island.
-The bilingual story of Beba gives children another perspective on the activist victory of 2003 who gained the exit of the Marines from Vieques.
+Given the various environmental injustices made apparent by U.S. governmental responses to Hurricane Maria relief, it is important to remember how Puerto Rico has been used in the past as an experimental site for chemicals, coal ash, and other hazardous materials by U.S. agencies.
+This endearing book, written by Rafael Landron, tells the story of the island of Vieques, a military base for decades, from the persepctive of Beba.
+Beba, a manatee swimming off its shores, witnesses test bombs and their consequences for her world and rallies other marine life in an attempt to defend the island.
+The bilingual story of Beba gives children another perspective on the activist victory of 2003 who gained the exit of the U.S. Marines from Vieques.

 Una Fiesta Azul by Georgina Lázaro León

 A magical world unfolds under water for a dolphin and his friends.
 The simple joy of the story underscores the importance of having a clean ocean and balanced ecosystem.

 Race, Class, and Colonialism through the Eyes of a Child

 El Bronx Remembered and Nilda by Nicholasa Mohr

 Both El Bronx Remembered and Nilda relate, practically and poignantly, the lives of Puerto Rican young people in New York City during the 1940-60s.
 Nicholasa Mohr creates some of the first characters to speak “Nuyorican” in U.S. letters.
 The issues of race, class, and colonialism, which young people encounter in these texts, however, are as relevant today as when Mohr penned them.

 Teachers should consider discussing the role that young people have played in Puerto Rican history and social change, perhaps connecting the current economic crisis and the UPR student movement to past youth movements.